A model for planar compacta and rational Julia sets: Motivations and Results

-\begin{remark} One may ask, {\bf``Is $R_K$ itself is a closed relation?''} This remains unknown.
-However, Theorem \ref{closure} provides a nontrivial characterization of the closure $\overline{R_K}$, as a subset of $K\times K$.
-This characterizing turns out to be useful.
-For instance, by Theorem \ref{fiber-and-imp}, if $U$ is a simply connected region and $K=\partial U$ then for any principal point $x$ of a prime end of $U$, the whole impression of this prime end is contained in $\overline{R_K}[x]$, which is a continuum by Theorem \ref{connected-fiber}.
-When $x$ is not a principal point the previous containment may or may not hold.
-See Remark \ref{fiber-and-imp-0}.
-Also note that from Theorem \ref{invariant-fiber} we can not infer a result similar to the one stated in Corollary \ref{invariant-core}.
-Indeed, we can find a concrete compactum $K\subset\hat{\mathbb{C}}$ and a point $x\in K$ such that the preimage $f^{-1}\left(\overline{R_K}[x]\right)$ under $f(x)=x^2$ is a continuum and properly contains $\overline{R_{f^{-1}(K)}}[u]$ for all $u\in f^{-1}\left(\overline{R_K}[x]\right)$.
-See Example \ref{inverse_of_fibers}. \end{remark}
+\begin{remark} It remains unknown whether $R_K$ itself is already a closed relation.
+Theorem \ref{closure} provides a nontrivial characterization of the closure $\overline{R_K}$.
+By Theorem \ref{fiber-and-imp}, if $D\subset\widehat{\bbC}$ is a simply connected region and $K=\widehat{\bbC}\setminus D$ contains more than one point then for any principal point $x$ of a prime end of $D$, the impression of this prime end is contained in $\overline{R_K}[x]$.
+When $x$ is not a principal point, the previous containment may not hold.
+See Example \ref{fiber-and-imp-0}. \end{remark}